-The Commission has jurisdiction to review conduct that is alleged to violate Chapter 366, F.S., or any lawful rule or order of the Commission.
+We have jurisdiction to review conduct that is alleged to violate Chapter 366, F.S., or any lawful rule or order of this Commission.
 Section 366.095, F.S., provides that if any utility knowingly refuses to comply with, or willfully violates, any provision of Chapter 366, F.S., or any lawful rule or order of the Commission, the utility shall incur a penalty for each offense.
 Each day that the refusal or violation continues constitutes a separate offense, and a penalty of not more than \$5,000 shall be imposed for each offense.
-The purpose of the Commission's show cause procedures is to address specific instances where a utility knowingly refuses to comply with, or willfully violates, a specific Commission order, rule or statute and to bring the utility into compliance.8
+The purpose of our show cause procedures is to address specific instances where a utility knowingly refuses to comply with, or willfully violates, a specific Commission order, rule or statute and to bring the utility into compliance.